MISP/misp-website/_posts/2020-10-08-Event-Reports.md

 *Event report* must have a name consisting in a few words summary of what you would expect in the report and a distribution level.
 The report's content can also be set here but it is optional as a dedicated editor interface is available.

 Similar to *attributes*, reports can be either `soft-deleted` or `hard-deleted`.
-The advantage of `soft` over `hard` is that the delete directive will be propagated in the network of connected MISP instances whereas the other will only be effective localy.
+The advantage of `soft` over `hard` is that the delete directive will be propagated in the network of connected MISP instances whereas the other will only be effective locally.

 To put it simply, *event reports* behave like attributes meaning that their distribution mechanism is identical.

 ## Writing an *Event report*
-A report's content can be non-formated raw text but the power of the feature comes from its markdown parser.
+A report's content can be non-formatted raw text but the power of the feature comes from its markdown parser.
 As a matter of fact, markdown format is **highly recommended** as it offers an easy-to-use syntax, a pleasant document and if coupled with MISP custom directives, an easy-to-write pleasant interactive document!

 ![Event report](../assets/images/misp/blog/event-reports/report-modal.png)